by Tammy Taylor~

 But even then it still didn’t leave a clean surface.
 Now there was a gooey semi-colored layer remaining that the nail polish remover just wasn’t taking off. (shakes fist in the air) Dang Folders, what are you doing to me here??!!

 Hearing my frustration, RancherMan came over to investigate.
 He mentioned that Goo-Gone is supposed to be good at removing sticky residues.
 Alrighty then, let’s give that a try.
 I mean, I’m already pretty time-invested here #aminot?
 A little goo-gone sprayed on the surface and allowed to sit for a minute or so followed by a vigorous rubbing finally garnered success!

 In the end, removing the print from that coffee canister was more time consuming than I thought it would be.
 It required a three-pronged approach.
 I first had to scrape away the clear coating to expose the painted surface.
 Then I needed to soak to soften that print using a rag saturated with nail polish remover.
 Finally, *Goo-Gone was needed to remove the residue.

 After those three steps I brought my canister into the house and wet it down with my spray bottle of grease-cutting soap cleaner.
-Then I sprinkled the surface with baking powder using my repurposed shaker that I keep under the sink.
+Then I sprinkled the surface with baking soda using my repurposed shaker that I keep under the sink.
 My homemade pot scrubber gave a thorough cleaning followed by a quick rinse.
 Finally, all done!